In this article...

 - and managing high-level imagery.

-If you're managing a new Community site or have just created a new Microsite, configuring the various settings in this interface is one of the first tasks you should complete.
+If you're managing a new site or have just created a new Microsite, configuring the various settings in this interface is one of the first tasks you should complete.

 NOTE: If your organization licenses the Microsites module, the changes made here are specific to the Microsite you're currently managing.